adap/flower/baselines/fedavgm/README.md

 dataset=cifar10 client.lr=0.0001,0.0003,0.001,0.003,0.01,0.03,0.1,0.3 \
 server.momentum=0.7,0.9,0.97,0.99,0.997
 ```
-The above command reproduces Figure 6 from FedAvgM paper for the case of Local Epoch E=1, Reporting Fraction C=0.05, and concentration (α) = 1.
+The above command reproduces the same behavior of Figure 6 from FedAvgM paper for the case of Local Epoch E=1, Reporting Fraction C=0.05, and concentration (α) = 1.
 In this example, it runs just 1.000 rounds:

 ![](_static/Figure6_cifar10_num-rounds=1000_concentration=1.png)